← Return to FRAME

 Why it matters

-Loyalty, retention, advocacy, and commitment aren't just rational metrics.
-They're human experiences that happen in people’s minds, often without them even realising it.
+When we measure loyalty we aren't just tracking rational metrics.
+We’re looking to understand the combination of habit, identity, effort and emotional reward that drive loyal behaviour.
 It matters because real loyalty results in actions that favour your brand, providing stability through reliable revenue streams and reduced reliance on new customer acquisition.

 How to interpret it